-\paragraph{3D Generative Models.} 3D Generative Models differ not only in the formulation of the generative process, but also in terms of the 3D representation used.
-In deep learning voxels and point clouds have been the most prominent ones, sinc they have direct 2D counterparts \cite{yang2019pointflow, zamorski2020adversarial, achlioptas2018learning}.
-Indeed, early work directly treats point clouds as matrices to make them amenable to existing neural architectures \cite{gadelha2018multiresolution}, or rasterizes 3D data into a voxel grid in order to apply standard 3D convolutions \cite{wu20153d, brock2016generative}.
-To overcome fixed structures and to induce permutation invariance, PointFlow \cite{yang2019pointflow} first samples from a shape distribution and afterwards samples from the distribution of points given the corresponding shape prior.
+Compared to their 2D counterparts, 3D generative models have to chose among a wider range of data representations.
+Most dominant are voxels and point clouds, for which it is straightforward to adapt the 2D formulations~\cite{yang2019pointflow, zamorski2020adversarial, achlioptas2018learning}.
+Early work directly treats point clouds as matrices to make them amenable to standard neural architectures \cite{gadelha2018multiresolution}, or rasterizes 3D data into a voxel grid in order to apply conventional 3D convolutions \cite{wu20153d, brock2016generative}.
+To overcome fixed structures and to induce permutation invariance, PointFlow \cite{yang2019pointflow} first samples from a shape distribution and in a second step samples from the distribution of points given the corresponding shape prior.

-Chen and Zhang \cite{chen2019learning} introduce an implicit field decoder to learn a signed distance function.The network receives the coordinates of a point in space and corresponding feature encodings trained with a GAN, to predict the distance to the surface.
+Another prominent stream of work relies on implicit representations.
+The authors of \cite{chen2019learning} introduce an implicit field decoder to learn a signed distance function.
+The network is trained in adversarial fashion to predict the distance from the surface when presented a point coordinate and its associated feature encoding.
 In \cite{cai2020learning}, shapes are represented as gradient fields over the logarithmic surface density, taking advantage of score-based generative models \cite{song2020denoising}.
-Similarly, a shape prior is learned with an auto-encoder and the latent-GAN approached used in \cite{achlioptas2018learning}.
+Similarly, \cite{achlioptas2018learning} learn a shape prior with an auto-encoder and GAN in latent space.
 Our model does not rely on adversarial training or latent interpolation, rather we train directly on input encodings.

-Most similar to our work is the recently published TetGAN \cite{gao2022tetgan}, in which the authors use occupancy and displacement fields to represent shapes in a tetrahedral cuboid.
-Using tetrahedra as atomic elements allows a straightforward definition of convolutions, as each tetrahedron is adjacent to exactly four others.
-In contrast, we define signed distance values and displacement vectors per vertex and take inspiration from KPConv \cite{thomas2019kpconv} to define convolutions on the tetrahedral decomposition of 3d space.
-Our definition is not limited to a fixed number of neighbors and offers more flexibility and representation power.